apptainer/singularity-userdocs/signNverify.rst

 To sign your own containers you first need to generate one or more keys.

-If you attempt to sign a container before you have generated any keys, Singularity will guide you through the interactive process of creating a new key.
+If you attempt to sign a container before you have generated any keys, {Singularity} will guide you through the interactive process of creating a new key.
 Or you can use the ``newpair`` subcommand in the ``key`` command group like so:.